Lijjat Papad - Branding, Identity Design &

 Brand Communication

-Here, the identity features a bilingual logo in Hindi and English.
-The Devanagari logotype began with hand-done letterforms inspired by the handwritten boards often seen at small kirana stores.
-These shops sometimes also sell handmade papad, simple, raw, handled with care.
+The Devanagari lettering began with hand-drawn forms inspired by the handwritten boards often seen outside small kirana stores.
+These shops also sell handmade papad simple, raw, and handled with care.
+That everyday visual language, humble and slightly imperfect, shaped the direction of the logo.